AntoineGagne/perfect-language-vim/README.rst

 ---------------------------------

 This plugin sets the ``makeprg`` variable.
-This means you can simply use ``:make`` and it will automatically build, verify and check the current file.
+This means you can simply use ``:make`` when editing a Perfect file and it will automatically build, verify and check the current file.
-This also means that you can use the QuickFix list to quickly jump to errors thrown at the compilation.
+This also means that you can use the QuickFix list (see ``:help quickfix.txt`` for more information) to quickly jump to errors thrown at the compilation.

 Build Directory
 ~~~~~~~~~~~~~~~